This post may contain affiliate links. Please read my disclosure and privacy policy.

 pasta cooked in a white pot and bean sauce added to blender.

 Pour a can of white beans (including the liquid!) into a high-speed blender.
-Add 1 teaspoon of salt, 1/2 teaspoon of garlic powder, 1/4 teaspoon of ground black pepper, and 1/4 cup of water.
-Secure the lid and blend until smooth.
+Add one teaspoon of salt, 1/2 teaspoon of garlic powder, 1/4 teaspoon of ground black pepper, and 1/4 cup of water.
+Secure the lid and blend until the mixture is smooth.

 The beans add creaminess so that you won’t need as much cheese.

 Shred the gruyere and cheddar cheese on the largest holes of a box grater.
-You’ll need about 2 ounces of sharp cheddar cheese (half a cup shredded) and 4 ounces of gruyere cheese (one cup shredded).
+You’ll need approximately 2 ounces of sharp cheddar cheese (about half a cup shredded) and 4 ounces of Gruyère cheese (about one cup shredded).
 Feel free to adjust this to your liking.

 shredded cheese added to the bean sauce.

-When the pasta is done, drain it and set it aside momentarily.
+When the pasta is done, drain it and set it aside for a moment.
 Pour the pureed bean mixture into the large pot and bring it to a simmer over medium-high heat.
 Once it’s hot and bubbling, remove it from the heat.

-Add the cooked pasta into the large pot with the cheese sauce and stir well.
+Add the cooked pasta to the large pot with the cheese sauce and stir until well combined.
 Season with additional salt if needed.
 (I usually add another 1/4 teaspoon or so.)
 You can also add a pinch of nutmeg for extra flavor.

 broccoli stirred into mac and cheese.